marviigrey/GitOps-ArgoCD/README.md

  An ArgoCD project is a logical grouping or namespace within ArgoCD that helps in organizing and managing a set of related applications, repositories, and resources.

  We can easily create an argocd project on our argocd UI.

+ Reconcilation Loop: this is a state of synchronization of your git repository to your kubernetes cluster.
+This loop ensures both the git repository containing manifests that were used to create resources in our kubernetes cluster remains the same with that of the cluster.
+Automatically, Argocd makes a pull request with or without a timeout to ensure both states are synchronized.
+We can remove a polling delay by setting up a webhook on github.
+This can be done by adding the server address of our argocd.